daFiter/localLayer_filter/README.md

 <img src="http://gis.ashland.or.us/demo3/images/widget.PNG" alt="Widget">

 :exclamation: IMPORTANT: Most of this widget was taken from Adam Drackley's LocalLayer Widget.
-Rickey Fite, Stan McShinsky, and Robert Scheitlin have been the major contribitors.
+ Stan McShinsky, and Robert Scheitlin have been the major contribitors.

 :exclamation: IMPORTANT: To get this to work with WAB2.7 you need to delete all of the date picker code.
 All I did was delete line 148-255 in widget.js